gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Yes, sweetling?"

 Noxy hesitated.
 She didn't know where to start.
-"Do you think the king really is going to come looking for them?"
+"Do you think the king really will send an army after them?"

 Indy laughed wearily.
-"Probbly not the king himself.
-But don't worry---they won't be here long enough for us to have to worry about that."
+"Probably not a whole army.
+But they won't be here long enough for us to have to worry about that."

-When the Learned Shudarga had marched on the capital the previous summer, Grappa Gas had demanded that the cloudherds do their best to drown her troops.
-Aft had argued just as loudly that they should support the rebellion.
-After all, what had the king's *tralpa* done for them except take a quarter of what they brought home at the end of every summer and tell them they couldn't build a bigger fishpond?
-As the arguments grew more heated, Indy had put on her reeve's scarf, called everyone together, and laid down the law.
-This was the lowlanders' fight.
-The people of Stale Leftovers were *not* going to take either side, not while she was reeve, and if anyone didn't like it, they could have an election right then and there to sort it out.
-Anyone?
-No?
-All right, then, why didn't everyone get back to their chores, because they weren't going to do themselves.

 Mother and daughter sat in silence for a moment.
 Finally Indy stretched.
 "So tell me, did you collect any spiderwebs, or did you and Sensy spend the whole day mooning after Rash?"

 "*Amma*!
 And how can you think about spiderwebs on a day like this?
-And anyway, Sensy's the one who's mooning after Rash and his stupid moustache.  *I* think it's dumb."

-"If you say so."
-Indy raised her arms and stretched.
-"Now, what are we---"
+And anyway, nobody's mooning after Rash."
+She sighed.
+"He and Sensy are hardly talking to each other right now.
+I think they had some kind of fight, but I haven't had a chance to sort it out."

+Her mother shook her head.
+"It isn't your job to sort them out.
+Maybe you should just---"

 *Crash!* They jumped as something landed on the roof above their heads, sending loose shingles skittering.